pypackaging-native/pypackaging-native/docs/key-issues/multiple_architectures.md

 Supporting iOS requires supporting between 2 and 5 architectures (x86_64 and ARM64 at the minimum), and at least 2 ABIs - the iOS simulator and iOS device have different (and incompatible) binary ABIs.
-At runtime, iOS expects to find a single "fat" binary for any given ABI. iOS effectively requires an analog of `universal2` covering the 2 ABIs and multiple architectures.
+At runtime, iOS expects to find a single "fat" binary for the ABI that is in use. iOS effectively requires an analog of `universal2` covering the 2 ABIs and multiple architectures.
 However:

 1. The Python ecosystem does not provide an extension mechanism that would allow platforms to define and utilize multi-architecture build artefacts.